Sir Robert Barlow

 On 2 January 1793, before war with France had been declared, the Childers was fired upon by the French batteries when reconnoitring Brest.
 Barlow?s hoisting of British colours failed to prevent the barrage, yet even though she was struck by a 48lb shot the Childers managed to escape unharmed under power of her sweeps.
 Following this event war was declared between Britain and France on 2 February, and thirteen days later Barlow took the first prize of the war with her capture of the privateer Patriote off Gravelines.
 A further capture was the privateer Triton on 14 March, and as a reward for his success Barlow was posted captain on 24 May.

-From July 1793 he commanded the Pegasus 28 in the Channel, which frigate underwent a refit at Plymouth in December but in January 1794 was chased into Torbay by five French frigates which had intercepted the Belfast convoy off Berry Head.
-The Pegasus subsequently acted as the repeater of signals for Admiral Lord Howe at the Battle of the Glorious First of June.
+From July 1793 he commanded the Pegasus 28 in the Channel, being present in the fleet’s summer cruise and undergoing a refit at Plymouth during December.
+In January 1794 he was chased into Torbay by five French frigates which had intercepted the Belfast convoy off Berry Head, and the Pegasus subsequently acted as the repeater of signals for Admiral Lord Howe at the Battle of the Glorious First of June.

 In July 1794 Barlow was appointed to the crack twelve-pounder frigate Aquilon 32, formerly commanded by Captain Hon.
 Robert Stopford, but having joined the Channel Fleet she was forced into Plymouth within a matter of weeks having lost her bowsprit and fore-topmast.
 After going out on a cruise from Portsmouth Barlow returned at the end of April to give evidence at the court-martial of Captain Anthony Molloy, conversant with that officer?s conduct at the Battle of the Glorious First of June.
 The Aquilon then made a short trip to Guernsey, following which she was present at the Battle of Lorient on 23 June 1795.
 She thereafter remained with the Channel Fleet off Belleisle before entering Plymouth at the end of August.